 Trivia: Viggo Mortensen was reportedly considered for a role.

-Golden Globes: Best Actor (Phoenix); Original Score.
+Oscars: Best Actor (Phoenix), Original Score.
+Golden Globes: Best Actor (Phoenix), Original Score.
+BAFTA: Best Actor (Phoenix), Original Score, Casting.
 Venice: Golden Lion, Best Soundtrack.

 Last word: “The movie, in every way, tries to be grounded in reality as much as possible.
 It still has a foot in the comic book world, for sure, but we just kept thinking ‘Let’s put everything through a realistic lens.’
 Like why does he have a white face?
 Well, [are we] going to drop him in acid?… While it’s amazing in the comic books and Jack Nicholson and all that, it doesn’t feel very real that that would happen if you fell into a vat of acid.
 So let’s come up with a realistic answer for everything.”
 (Phillips, Gizmodo)